A healthy, balanced diet is key to keeping your blood sugar levels in check and your diabetes under control...

 - Fibre can slow the rate at which the starch and sugar in foods enter the bloodstream.
-It can also help reduce blood cholesterol levels as part of a balanced diet.
+It can also help manage cholesterol levels as part of a balanced diet.
 This kind of soluble fibre is found in oats, pulses, fruit and vegetables.

 - Magnesium, chromium, zinc and vitamin B3 all help to stabilise blood sugar.
-Eat plenty of dairy products, green vegetables, whole grains, bananas, brewer's yeast, seafood and pulses to ensure adequate amounts of these micronutrients.
+Eat plenty of green vegetables, whole grains, dairy foods, brewer's yeast, seafood and pulses to ensure adequate amounts of these micronutrients.

 Foods to avoid

 - Diabetes is linked to a higher risk of cardiovascular disease so the same heart friendly healthy eating principles apply.
 See our Spotlight on heart disease article.